-You can easily outperform students who do by gaining real-world experience in your field if you don’t want to put in the extra effort to achieve honors.
+You can easily outperform students who do by gaining real-world experience in your field if you don’t want to put in the extra effort to achieve honours.

-Volunteering, internships, and summer jobs are all great ways to build a resume that will help any honors student find work.
+Volunteering, internships, and summer jobs are all great ways to build a resume that will help any honours student find work.

 They’re irrelevant after you’ve gained enough experience.

-They’re more of a badge of honor than a reliable indicator of your ability to be a good employee.
+They’re more of a badge of honour than a reliable indicator of your ability to be a good employee.

 The field has an impact on it as well.

-Your chances of landing a job at a top firm are significantly increased if you receive summa cu*m Laude honors in law school.
+Your chances of landing a job at a top firm are significantly increased if you receive summa cu*m Laude honours in law school.